 #travel in poland

-small, Mines, Factories, Shipyards – Tourism Goes Industrial in Poland, The Salt Mine in Wieliczka.
-A "Miners' Track" for demanding tourists.
-It leads through authentic excavation sites, and the visitors are equipped with, full_turystyka_factory_forum_770.jpg
+small, Mines, Factories, Shipyards: Tourism Goes Industrial in Poland, The Salt Mine in Wieliczka.
+A 'Miners' Track' for the most demanding tourists.
+It leads through authentic excavation sites, and visitors are equipped , full_turystyka_factory_forum_770.jpg

-Going on holiday?
+Holiday?
 To the factory!
-Industrial tourism, the name coined for this new fashion, is a growingly popular form of sightseeing that involves guided tours of deserted or operational industrial sites across the country.
-Instead of destroying the once-prosperous businesses of the by-gone industrial era, the Polish government has invested in the protection and revitalization of these fascinating sites rich with history and culture.
+Industrial tourism is a growingly popular form of sightseeing that involves guided tours to deserted or operational industrial sites across the country.
+Instead of destroying these once-prosperous businesses of the bygone industrial era, the Polish government has invested in the protection and revitalization of these fascinating sites rich with history and culture.

 Visitors get taken between real container vessels amongst the hustle and bustle of the port.
 Reminiscent of the Polish Communist era, visitors rub shoulders with maritime workers, and walk along the same paths as those who gave birth to the Solidarity movement, including Lech Wałęsa himself.